 The committee is focused on academic achievement, personal attributes and experiences and works to identify these characteristics through review of the applicant's academic history; personal statement and supporting essays; letters of recommendation; and personal, professional, and life experiences.
-In order to develop a diverse class of students they also look closely at geography, colleges attended, majors and minors, graduate course work, ethnicity, race, non-traditional experiences, and unusual interests or hobbies.
+In order to develop a diverse class of students they also look closely at geography, colleges attended, majors and minors, graduate course work, non-traditional experiences, and unusual interests or hobbies.
 Through holistic review of these materials, the committee seeks to understand the applicant's path to medicine, including his or her background, challenges faced, and personal history.
 The applicant should also address specific reasons for wanting to join the GW community.

 Our MD Program students have the ability to work clinically at a variety of locations, gaining exposure and experience in working in a wide variety of patients.